 The Sydney Morning Herald recently put together a list of exciting day-trips you can take from the bustling city of Melbourne.

-We've included a few of them here, as well as some of our own.
-So, grab a rental car in Melbourne and explore a world beyond the city.
-We know you'll have a fabulous time!
+We’ve included a few of them here, as well as some of our own.
+So, grab a Melbourne CBD car hire and explore a world beyond the city.
+We know you’ll have a fabulous time!

 If you drive for approximately one hour and 20 minutes east of Melbourne, you will come across Warburton.
 The trip here is breathtakingly beautiful – we encourage you to wind those windows down and enjoy the refreshing, mountainous air of this region.

 When the weather’s nice, walking down one of the many paths that hug the Yarra River is a great way to spend an afternoon.
 Make sure you cross the Brisbane Bridge, then find a nice, quiet spot along the bank to have a picnic.
 You can also try swimming in the Yarra River, or partake in some trout, fly or lure fishing.

 It will take you just over an hour to reach Healesville in your car hire Melbourne Tullamarine Airport if you travel along the Maroondah Highway.
 It’s located north-east of the city, and will take you through the suburbs of Fitzroy North, Balwyn North, Croydon and Chirnside Park – to name just a few.

 So, there’ll be plenty of opportunities to hop out of the car, get some fresh air and experience what Victoria has to offer.
 And, once you get to Healesville, there will be even more to see and do.
 The Sydney Morning Herald recommends heading to Healesville Sanctuary, which is home to a koalas, wombats, kangaroos and a wide range of other animals.